petarov/google-android-app-ids/src/template.README.md

 **Privileged*** - Privileged apps are system apps that are located in a **priv-app** directory on one of the system image partitions.
 [Documentation](https://source.android.com/devices/tech/config/perms-whitelist).

+# Editing & Building

+To add or modify an app, please append a new entry to the [app-ids.csv](src/app-ids.csv) file.

+Make sure you've got Python `2.7` or `3.x` and an active Internet connection.

+Run the `build.py` script in order to build all the `dist/` output files and a new `README.md` file.

+    ./build.py

 # License

 [MIT License](LICENSE)